moheb721/spotify-api-to-db/README.md

 Utilizes spotify's scope "user-recently-played" which returns 50 most recently played tracks.

-The script then checks if there have been any new songs played by comparing the played_at times of returned tracks and the stored tracks in database.
+The script then checks if there have been any new songs played by comparing the played_at times of returned tracks and the stored tracks in database.<br />
-    EXAMPLE:
+    EXAMPLE:<br />
-        "2022-10-18T08:12:57.973Z" is the most recent played_at time in database "2022-10-18T09:12:57.973Z" is the played_at time for a track returned by spotify It was played 1 hour after the most recent track in database.
+        "2022-10-18T08:12:57.973Z" is the most recent played_at time in database<br />
+        "2022-10-18T09:12:57.973Z" is the played_at time for a track returned by spotify<br />
+        It was played 1 hour after the most recent track in database.<br />
-        Therefore, it will be added to database and so on until we get to a track that is equal to the former played_at time (meaning it is the same track).
+        Therefore, it will be added to database and so on until we get to a track that is equal to the former played_at time (meaning it is the same track).<br />

-Database consists of 4 tables named 'tracks', 'recently_played', 'albums', and 'artists'
+Database consists of 4 tables named 'tracks', 'recently_played', 'albums', and 'artists'<br />

     tracks and recently_played have columns:
         id            - int4 (default)